tnfssc/IITH_CS4443_H12022/Documents/SRS v2.md

-# Software Requirement Specification ([SRS](https://en.wikipedia.org/wiki/Software_requirements_specification)) for Hotel Management System (HMS)
+# Software Requirement Specification ([SRS](https://en.wikipedia.org/wiki/Software_requirements_specification)) for Hotel Reservation System (HRS)

 ## 1 Introduction

 ### 1.1 Purpose

-Hotel Management System (HMS) is a software system that is intended to help the hotel staff and managers to keep account of the rooms and reservations.
+Hotel Reservation System (HRS) is a software system that is intended to help the hotel staff and managers to keep account of the rooms and reservations.

-This document is meant to delineate the features of HMS and its requirements, to serve as a guide to the developers on one hand and a software validation document for the prospective client on the other.
+This document is meant to delineate the features of HRS and its requirements, to serve as a guide to the developers on one hand and a software validation document for the prospective client on the other.

 ### 1.2 Scope